Antipode-SOSP23/antipode-post-notification/README.md

     - Disable Auto minor version upgrade

 6. When everything is created, it is run `./antipode_lambda clean` that will automatically create MySQL tables
-7. To provide the endpoints in the connection info file, check the database of each zone:
+7. To provide the endpoints in the connection info file, check the cluster of each zone:
-    - primary zone: writer instance endpoint
+    - Primary zone: writer instance endpoint
-    - secondary zone: reader instance endpoint
+    - Secondary zone: reader instance endpoint

 ref: https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database.html